dummifiedme/TheNotebook/NotesVault/73rd Amendment Act of 1992.md

 ### Disqualifications
 - any law for the time being in force for the purpose of elections to the legislature of the state concerned.
 - under any law made by the legislature.
+- Age: >21 years of age; not 25 like in State Legislature .